LEARN ABOUT ANAL INCONTINENCE

 What Are the Symptoms of Anal Incontinence?

-The varying degrees of incontinence can cause a myriad changes in the region—a small amount of mucus or wetness in the area to full fledge no control of defecation at all.
+The varying degrees of incontinence can cause a myriad changes in the region—from a small amount of mucus or wetness in the area to some bowel leakage to no control of defecation at all.
 And obviously there is everything that’s in between.
 Now, on a sexual front, people can develop “looseness” that has varying severity of potential incontinence issues.
 When people throw around the term “looseness”, it also seems to correlate with one’s own or one’s partner’s sexual pleasures—and clearly not in a good way.

 How Is Anal Incontinence Diagnosed?